creativity-robotics/creativity-robotics.github.io/index.md

 We expect this workshop will benefit researchers by providing new networking opportunities and, through our Frontiers research topic, fostering continued research in this field.
-The output of the workshop will be a short summary paper containing the speakers' and audience's challenges for the future, burning research questions and other remarks collected throughout.
+The output of the workshop will be a short summary paper containing the speakers' and audience's challenges for the future, burning research questions, and other remarks collected throughout.

 <hr>